 A study of the rhythmic, melodic, harmonic and formal structures of popular musics.
 Prerequisite(s): MUSI 1701 and MUSI 1710 and MUSI 1711, or permission of the instructor.
+Lectures three hours a week.

 Theoretical Studies VI: Practical Keyboard Skills

 A practical study of rhythm, harmony and melody on the keyboard, with an emphasis on vocal and instrumental accompaniment and the development of improvisation skills in a variety of styles.